How to fix Wi-Fi not working on Mac

 8. Customize MTU and DNS settings

 But don’t let these geeky terms put you off.
-The path takes just about a minute, and you’ll be proud to have fixed your Mac Wi-Fi not working, the Apple Genius way.
+The path takes just about a minute, and you’ll be proud to have fixed your Mac Wi-Fi not working — the Apple Genius way.

-Step 1.
+Step 1:

-- Go to System Preferences > Network.
+- Go to System Settings > Network.

-Step 2.
+Step 2:

-Now create a new location by clicking the plus button.
+Now, create a new location by clicking the plus button.
 Name it anything you like.
 Click Done.

-Step 3.
+Step 3:

-- Go to TCP/IP tab and click Renew DHCP lease.
+- Go to TCP/IP tab and click Renew DHCP Lease.

-Step 4.
+Step 4:

-Go to the DNS tab, and by clicking + button, enter 8.8.8.8 and 8.8.4.4 as IP addresses, each in a separate line.
+Go to the DNS tab, and by clicking the + button, enter 8.8.8.8 and 8.8.4.4 as IP addresses, each in a separate line.
 These two are Google’s alternative DNS servers that the company recommends using — they are safe.
 But before you do this, make sure to copy your current DNS address on paper.

-Step 5.
+Step 5:

 - Go to the Hardware tab from the previous step.

-- Under Configure dropdown menu, select Manually.
+- Under the Configure dropdown menu, choose Manually.

 - Click OK.

+Well done!
 May the Wi-Fi be with you!
 Thanks for reading.